Veomett/project-assignment-3-iroadtrip-Hadley-Dixon/README.md

 Change the java source code, but do not change the data files.
 See Canvas for assignment details.

+## ASSIGNMENT DESCRIPTION (percieved) ERROR
+According to the assignment description, the following is a valid path from Gabon to France:

+Enter the name of the first country (type EXIT to quit): Gabon Enter the name of the second country (type EXIT to quit): France Route from Gabon to France:
+* Gabon --> Cameroon (405 km.)
+* Cameroon --> Nigeria (963 km.)
+* Nigeria --> Niger (788 km.)
+* Niger --> Algeria (2561 km.)
+* Algeria --> Morocco (958 km.)
+* Morocco --> Spain (822 km.)
+* Spain --> France (1012 km.)

+While it is the case that if you code 'Spain (Cueta)' (a very small part on the top part of the African continent) as 'Spain' in your implementation, then 'Spain' and 'Morroco' would be adjacent countries, there would *still* be no feasible path from Morroco to Spain, unless you would consider biking from Morocco across the Mediterranean Sea to Spain and then into France.
+Based on feedback from Prof. Veomett on her implementation on the Canada-Greenland situation, I have decided that the route above is not logical, and therefore my algorithm takes the eastern route through the Middle Eastern territories.
+See my full implementation below.

 ## My Implementation
 According to responses from Prof. Brizan and Prof. Veomett on Slack, as well as the project description, I have implemented Project 3 in the following way:

 - I first read in 'state_name.tsv'.
 This was because we should only include countries that exist in 2020.
 I extracted the 3-letter unique ID's from each country in 'state_name.tsv' with data from in 2020.
   - I created a Hashmap of these unique IDs with the associated country name as their key.
 (Note that these keys will later change to reflect 'official' spelling).